-Of course, all of this is basic stuff and you need to use your "noggin" (common sense) when checking the images and adjust accordingly…the thing is to get out and play/practice, especially if you intend to use these at a wedding.
+Of course, all of this is basic stuff and you need to use your "noggin" (common sense) when checking the images and adjust accordingly.
+The thing is to get out and play/practice, especially if you intend to use these at a wedding.

 The Pocket Wizard In Action

-In this first shot (fig.1), the wedding was a wet one and fairly dark…the bride was sitting on my jacket to protect her dress from getting wet and dirty and both of them looked fairly dark sitting under a tree canopy.
+In this first shot (fig.1), the wedding was a wet one and fairly dark.
+The bride was sitting on my jacket to protect her dress from getting wet and dirty.
+Both of them looked fairly dark sitting under a tree canopy.

 Both speedlights were placed on E-TTL (auto) and I just walked down the garden, turned around and fired away.
-The E-TTL did its job well and I had to make no adjustments once I started shooting, I was left to play around with compositions, focussing and depth of field…the way it should be!
+The E-TTL did its job well and I had to make no adjustments once I started shooting.
+I was left to play around with compositions, focussing and depth of field.
+The way it should be!

 They were simply placed quite high up on stands to the left and right of the crowd and I fired away.
 The E-TTL and Wizards did their thing again and all was well.

 Fig.3 - Group Shot - 160th/sec, f8, ISO 400, 43mm

 I love to play with all the beautiful lights during the reception with a mix of flash and slow shutter speeds.

 This was a test shot using a set up which was one speedlight high up on a stand behind me in the left corner of the room.
 It had a diffuser attached and was set to E-TTL.

-Pocket Wizards and two or three speedlights can add a whole new dimension to your photography and will no doubt separate you from the amateurs (even if you are one yourself).
+I have loads more examples I would like to show you but the best thing to do is to get hold of some of these yourself.
+Go and have a play, you will not regret it.
+Pocket Wizards and two or three speedlights can add a whole new dimension to your photography.
+They will no doubt separate you from the amateurs (even if you are one yourself).
 Done correctly you will wow your friends and clients with great looking images.

-If you have a set of these, please share your views and comments below and share this page with your Facebook friends:
+If you have a set of these, please share your views and comments below and share this page with your Facebook friends.